piyushraut1608/ECommerce-Application-Nodejs-Angular-8-MYSQL-CORS/README.md

 7. Users can register/login using using firebase authentication
 8. Users can update personal profiles with shipping addresses and other info
 9. Users can checkout with Paypal payment gateway

+## Functionalities For Admin
+1. User can view all items when entering the website
+2. Items are displayed properly based on the selected department and category
+3. User can search items through search box
+4. Support paging if we have too many items
+5. User can see item details by selecting a specific item
+6. User can register/login using using firebase authentication
+7. User can add new item
+8. User can edit item
+9. User can delete a specific item
+10. User can delete all items

 All changes in the code will be immediately reflected in your browser by [browser-sync](http://browsersync.io/)